Cyber Safety

 Office of the Children's eSafety Commissioner YouTube Page

-Budd:e for Primary schools.
-Budd:e is education about the risks people take by going online, and the possible consequences of those risks.
-It contains eight online learning activities, plus one offline activity.
+eSafety Kids is education about the risks people take by going online, and the possible consequences of those risks.
+It contains online learning activities.
 Students are required to make decisions, and may experiment with choices and consequences.
 Progress through each activity is guided by prompts and feedback.

 eSafety is a national cybersafety and cybersecurity education program managed by the Australian Communications and Media Authority (ACMA), as part of the Australian Government's commitment to cybersafety.
 The program is specifically designed to meet the needs of its target audiences of children, young people, parents, and teachers.

-Digital Licence - available for Year 6 students courtesy of Google, in partnership with The Alannah and Madeline Foundation in 2015
+Digital Licence is available for Year 6 students courtesy of Google, in partnership with The Alannah and Madeline Foundation in 2015

 Kids Helpline is a free, private and confidential, 24 hour counselling service for young people aged 5-25 years.
 In addition, cyber safety information is available on their website.